-We have partnered with the Honduran non-profit Manos Que Ayudan Talanga to fund a nutrition centre for street children in the rural village of Los Pozos, Honduras.
+We partnered with the Honduran non-profit Manos Que Ayudan Talanga to fund the starting up of a community-run child nutrition centre in the rural village of Los Pozos, Honduras.
 This project benefits roughly 20 children, who each receive a nutritious meal at the centre every day.

 Los Pozos is a rural community with a population of under 300, located in the hills outside of Talanga, Honduras.
 The nutrition centre started here in lat May 2018, after Manos Que Ayudan Talanga started sponsoring several children in the community who were not going to school.
 They soon realized that many children were not able to concentrate in class because they hadn’t had enough to eat, and others were not coming to school at all for this reason.
 Some children had even fainted at school from hunger.
 Manos Que Ayudan decided that a school-based nutrition programme would help the students succeed academically and serve as an incentive to keep them coming to class each day. educate. stepped in to fund the project, which has been a huge success: not one child has dropped out since the nutrition centre opened.